kevinyswong/kevinyswong.github.io/index.md

 THE SCREAM, which unlike the former cannot be misinterpreted as just a pretty picture.
-What I am saying is abstraction's poignance arises from its simplicity that is too often overlooked, a simplicity that not only enhances a painting's lyric capacity but elevates the art by inflects upon its very medium so that the artist, the process, the art meld into one.
-Why should a Ronnie Landfield be less relatable than Vermeer's GIRL WITH A PEARL EARRING?
+What I am saying is abstraction's poignance arises from its simplicity that is too often overlooked, a simplicity that not only enhances a painting's lyric capacity but elevates the art by inflecting upon its very medium so that the artist, the process, the art meld into one.
+Why should a Ronnie Landfield stare at us less directly and speak to us from further away than Vermeer's GIRL WITH A PEARL EARRING?
+In one brush stroke dashing across the surface, one color reaching upwards, dancing among many in our human dynamism, we see not a landscape or a portrait but a visual ode singing the tune of our inner complexity.
 </p>

 <p>